How to Get a Refund That Was Sent to a Canceled Credit Card

 Can I get a refund that was sent to a closed credit card?

-Yes, but getting the refund will depend on if the account is still open, how long the card has been closed, and the credit card company’s policies.
+Yes, but getting the refund will depend on whether the account is still open, how long the card has been closed, and the credit card company’s policies.
+Often, the issuer will either apply the refund to the account or send the funds to the cardholder by check or another payment method.

 Photo credit: iStock/MBezvodinskikh